Hantu Jeruk Purut

-Hantu Jeruk Purut (The Ghost of the Kaffir Lime Cemetery) is a 2006 Indonesian horror film directed by Koya Pagayo and starring Angie, Sheila Marcia Joseph, and Samuel Z Heckenbucker.
+Hantu Jeruk Purut (The Ghost of the Kaffir Lime Cemetery) is a 2006 Indonesian horror film directed by Koya Pagayo and starring Angie Virgin, Sheila Marcia Joseph, and Samuel Z Heckenbucker.
 It tells the story of an aspiring writer who is haunted by the ghost she is investigating.

 Plot

 Anna, a mystery writer, goes to Jeruk Purut Cemetery to look for information about the cemetery's legendary ghost, the headless pastor.
 After she begins writing, she is haunted by the pastor.
 Fearing for her life, she gives her notes to her fan, the high school student Airin (Angie); not long afterwards she is killed.

 Airin sees Anna's writing as her road to becoming a famous writer herself, and goes to Jeruk Purut with her friends Nadine (Sheila Marcia Joseph) and Valen (Samuel Z Heckenbucker) to find the ghost.
 After circling the cemetery seven times, an act thought to call the ghost, they go home.
 Not long afterwards, Airin is visited by the ghost, who warns her that if she continues Anna's writing then she and her friends and family will suffer; Airin chooses to continue writing about the ghost.

 Soon Airin's mother and friends begin experiencing accidents.
 Nadine is hit on the head by an exploding gas cylinder, while Valen is chased by a kuntilanak named Lasmi, eventually running into electric wires.
 While Airin is paying her respects to him in the hospital with Nadine and Cessa (Valia Rahma), Nadine becomes possessed by the ghost, knocks Cessa out, and attempts to strangle Airin.
 Airin escapes and runs into the morgue, with the possessed Nadine following her.
 Nadine is stabbed in the chest by Cessa just before she can kill Airin, dying; however, the ghost still attempts to kill Airin.

 Airin eventually learns the truth.
 Years before, a young man had attempted to rape Lasmi, the servant of a pastor; when the pastor tried to stop it, the man killed both him and Lasmi.
 The man then put on the pastor's clothes to fool the locals but was eventually caught and decapitated, later becoming a ghost.